DavidM0808/CSC384_Puzzles/README.md

 ### Overview

 This repository contains 2 python files that simulates and solve 2 puzzles: Hua Rong Dao and Checker.
+The files are written and uploaded for Assignments in CSC384 at University of Toronto.

 The Hua Rong Dao puzzle is solved by using 2 search methods: Depth First Search and A* Search.
 A file named "__hrd_heuristics.pdf__" contains the detail about the heurstic function used for the A* search.